-I, as a parent, am willing for my son/daughter to participate in the Late Arrival/Early Release program.
-I realize that during such time he/she may or may not be in the school building.
-I also realize that this agreement will be in effect only so long as the above terms are satisfied.
-I, therefore, accept responsibility for my son/daughter during such times as listed below, and release the school from any responsibility.
+I am prepared to accept these responsib carries. ilities and privileges that Late Arrival/Early Release Student Signature program.
+I realize that during such time realize that this agreement will be in effe ghter to participate in the Late Arrival/Early Release he/she may or may not be in the school building.
+I also ect only so long as the above terms are satisfied.
+I, on/daughter during such times as listed below, and ity.
 Parent Signature